 - Parking Lot Ownership: Madera County

-- Platform Ownership: BNSF Railway, Madera County
+- Platform Ownership: Madera County

 - Track Ownership: BNSF Railway

-The Madera stop is located about 4 miles north of downtown in the Madera Country Club Estates neighborhood at the crossing of Road 26 and the Burlington Northern Santa Fe Railroad (BNSF) tracks.
-In November 2010, the station was moved here from its old location 3 miles to the southeast at Avenue 15½ and 29th Road.
+The Madera stop is located about four miles north of downtown in the Madera Country Club Estates neighborhood at the crossing of Road 26 and the Burlington Northern Santa Fe Railroad (BNSF) tracks.
+In November 2010, the station was moved here from its old location three miles to the southeast at Avenue 15½ and 29th Road.
 In the early 2000s, city officials began to consider improvements to the Amtrak stop.
 Although the state’s budget difficulties put the project funding on hold until the end of the decade, the municipality continued to plan for the new facility.
-The former station was a modest platform with a bench, but the new one consists of a 400 foot concrete platform with an open air shelter structure to protect passengers from inclement weather.
+The former station was a modest platform with a bench, but the new one consists of a 400-foot concrete platform with an open air shelter structure to protect passengers from inclement weather.
 The site also includes a well-lighted access road and parking lot, drainage pond, and low-maintenance landscaping that features native plants.

-As the first San Joaquin train pulled up to the new platform, the locomotive broke through a paper banner proclaiming “Madera: The Train Stops Here.”
+As the first San Joaquins train pulled up to the new platform, the locomotive broke through a paper banner proclaiming “Madera: The Train Stops Here.”
 The $2 million project involved the city of Madera, Amtrak, BNSF Railway (the successor to the Atchison, Topeka, and Santa Fe Railway), and Caltrans, and funding was obtained from the following sources: $244,000 from Madera County’s “Measure T,” a ½ cent transportation improvement sales tax; $800,000 from the state of California; and the remainder through the California Transportation Commission.
 The city of Madera has agreed to maintain the platform and shelter.